Oregon teen struck, killed by train while taking school senior photos, officials say

 The other person, a female photographer, was "very shaken up" by the incident, officials told FOX12.

-Union Pacific said in a statement to the Oregonian that Multnomah County Sheriff deputies responded to a call that a teenager had been hit by a train and found the teen dead at the scene.
+Union Pacific said that Multnomah County Sheriff deputies responded to a call that a teenager had been hit by a train and found the teen dead at the scene.

-“Our thoughts are with the teen’s family and friends," Union Pacific told the Oregonian.
+“Our thoughts are with the teen’s family and friends," Union Pacific said in a statement to Fox News.
 "We plead with parents, students and photographers to not take photos on or near the tracks."

 The area where the tragedy took place has fences nearby and signs posted that warn "No Trespassing.
 In addition to "No Trespassing" stencils are emblazoned on the tracks themselves.